sabyasachee/sabyasachee.github.io/_pages/about.md

 advisement of [Dr. Shrikanth Narayanan](https://sail.usc.edu/people/shri.html), in the Computer Science Department of the University of Southern California.

-My research interests lie in __narrative understanding__ :books:.
+My research interests lie in __narrative understanding__ :books: and __long context modeling__.

-I aim to use computational tools to study how a story is told, why some stories appeal more to us than others, and aid creators to weave _better_ stories.
+I aim to use computational tools to study how a story is told, why some stories appeal more to us, and aid creators to weave _better_ stories.
 I have worked in coreference resolution, affective computing, and information extraction.